JinmingZhuang/SC22_XACG/README.md

 ![image](https://user-images.githubusercontent.com/77606152/163298008-bb67c852-861f-4c87-800e-5328b789a3d3.png)<br>

 ## NVIDIA A100 GPU FP32 MM<br>
 We set up the A100 GPU experiment for MM with FP32 data type by using cublasSgemm() API in cuBLAS from CUDA Toolkit 11.3.
-Only one compilation is needed for testing of different MM shapes.
+Only one compilation is needed for testing of different MM shapes.<br>
 **1. Compilation flow of MM on A100 GPU** ( **1-2 min** )<br>
 ```sh
 cd GPU